Canon 6D Mark II vs Sony A5100

 It is notable that the 6D Mark II has a hotshoe, while the A5100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
 In contrast, the A5100 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the A5100 from Sony.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Sony A5100 Manual.
+Further information on the features and operation of the 6D Mark II and A5100 can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Sony A5100 Manual.

 So how do things add up?
 Which of the two cameras – the Canon 6D Mark II or the Sony A5100 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.